slowjams/Pro-ASP.NET-Core/z13-URL Routing.md

          Log.ExecutingEndpoint(_logger, endpoint);

-         try {                      // execute endpoint's delegate        this is when Controller and ActionContext instance is created, and ActionContext is set to be var requestTask = endpoint.RequestDelegate(httpContext);     // <----------------------------------------------------------- an property of this Controller if (!requestTask.IsCompletedSuccessfully) {
+         try {                      // execute endpoint's delegate        this is when Controller and ActionContext instance is created var requestTask = endpoint.RequestDelegate(httpContext);     // <-----------------------------check ActionEndpointFactory in "Demystifying ControllerActionInvoker" if (!requestTask.IsCompletedSuccessfully) {
                return AwaitRequestTask(endpoint, requestTask, _logger);  // if endpoint found and executed successfully, return immediately,
                                                                          // therefore short circuit the rest of middlewares